Last Updated: May 26, 2022 by Dave Gibbins

 It is not just the tank, you will also want to make sure that your male and female betta fish are ready to mate.
 You should condition both fish for about two weeks before adding them to the breeding tank.

-To condition the fish, provide rich, meaty foods, such as bloodworms, tubifex worms, or daphnia.
+To condition the fish, provide rich, meaty foods, such as bloodworms, tubifex worms, or daphnia for Betta.
 These foods can be frozen or freeze-dried, although live foods often offer better nutrition.
 These foods should be provided to the betta breeding pair between two and four times each day, but only give small amounts during each feeding.